Period integrals associated to an affine Delsarte type hypersurface: Weighted projective space

 for every $h \in { H}_{\gamma, \bB} \subset GL( \gamma, \bZ).$ We recall that we can assume $h = \bar h \in { H}_{\gamma, \bB}$ by virtue of (\ref{eq:hinfty}), (\ref{eq:h0}), (\ref{eq:b}).
 The space of Hermitian invariants of ${H}_{\gamma, \bB}$ is one dimensional and generated by (\ref{FX}).

-In summary, in applying \cite[Theorem 5.1]{TaU13} to our situation we get the following. \begin{thm} 1) The Stokes matrix $(S_{ij})_{i, j=1}^\gamma$ for the quantum cohomology of the weighted projective space $\mathP_{\bB}$ is equivalent to that for the oscillating integral (\ref{Jug}).
+In summary, by applying \cite[Theorem 5.1]{TaU13} to our situation, we get the following. \begin{thm} 1) The Stokes matrix $(S_{ij})_{i, j=1}^\gamma$ for the quantum cohomology of the weighted projective space $\mathP_{\bB}$ is equivalent to that for the oscillating integral (\ref{Jug}).

 2) This Stokes matrix is given by the Gram matrix of the full exceptional collection $(\mF_i)_{i=1}^\gamma$ on $\mathP_\bB$ with respect to the Euler form;

 \end{thm}